elasticdotventures/dotfiles/README.md

 ------
 Status: merging my own various scripts from other projects, setting up the interactive initalization (using fzf).
 Sharing with friends, looking for feedback, alpha testers & contributors.
 Comments, issues, PR's welcome.
 Please 🍴🍰🤩.

-🤓 Q: _b00t_ DOES ANYTHING LIKE THIS EXIST YET?

 ------
 ```text/plain